-So it is true there were some "slaves" in Africa in those days before the white man came.
-However, those "slaves" were not taken purposely to become "slaves" of another kingdom or empire.
-They were just victims of tribal wars, and it was somehow better than what was happening in the outside world where no enemy was allowed to live.
-Also, in most cases, this "servitude" wasn't permanent.
+So it is true there were some "slaves" in Africa before the white man came.
+However, in Sub-Saharan Africa, those "slaves" were not taken purposely to become slaves of another kingdom or empire.
+They were victims of tribal wars, and it was somehow better than what was happening in the outside world where no enemy was allowed to live.
+Also, in most cases, this form of slavery wasn't permanent.
 In fact, once there was peace and understanding among the opposing factions, those in servitude ceased to be "slaves" and could return home.

 My country Ghana in West Africa, was a major Slave Trading Post (Headquarters) where slaves from different parts of Africa were brought and arranged before shipping abroad.

 My country Ghana was called "Gold Coast".
 Why?
 Because, gold was in abundance.
 Although my ancestors valued gold as a precious metal, the white strangers valued it more.
 To the white strangers, gold was more precious than blood in some cases.
 In other words, my ancestors had gold in abundance and the white strangers needed some of the gold.
-The only way for the white strangers to get pieces of gold in Africa, was to trade things like bottles of wine, clothing and textiles, guns and ammunitions, etc. That was how the "trade" started.
+The only way for the white strangers to get pieces of gold in Africa was to trade things like bottles of wine, clothing and textiles, guns and ammunitions, etc. That was how the "trade" started.

-Those local people (the criminals) lived and served the white strangers in the castles and forts and learned the foreign language which enabled them to serve as mediators, translating the local language for the white strangers and the foreign language to the local people.
+Those local people (the former prisoners) lived and served the white strangers in the castles and forts and learned the foreign language which enabled them to serve as mediators, translating the local language for the white strangers and the foreign language to the local people.
 This helped a lot in communication.

-As I mentioned earlier on, those local servers living with the white strangers were the criminals in the society, and although they served as mediators and made communication a whole lot easier, they also made life a living hell for the local people (some as a form of revenge).
+As I mentioned earlier on, those local servers living with the white strangers were some of the "bad apples" in the society and although they served as mediators and made communication a whole lot easier, they also made life a living hell for the local people (some as a form of revenge).
 For example, when the white strangers sent them to go collect taxes (lets say 5 pieces of gold), those criminals added their own taxes and made it 7 pieces of gold.
 At times too, they mis-translated just so they could get more power.
 Some of those criminals even became more powerful than the traditional rulers.

 Those local people living with the white strangers served and "worshiped" them so well to the point where the white strangers began asking for more.
 Because of the benefits they derived from those local servers, some of the white strangers took some local servers with them on their return home.
-Back home (abroad), they found those local servers (the black men from Africa) very useful and decided to come back for more.
+Back home (abroad), they found those local servers (the black men from Africa) extremely useful and decided to come back for more.

-However, the white strangers needed slaves and more slaves but there was no easy way of getting slaves in Africa.
-So, what the white strangers did was that, they created confusion among the various tribes so that there would be more tribal wars and more war prisoners so they could get more "slaves".
-And that was exactly what they did.
+As I mentioned earlier on, the white strangers needed slaves and more slaves but there was no easy way of getting slaves in Africa.
+So, what the white strangers did was that, they created confusion among the various tribes so as to create more tribal wars.

 This also created another major problem.
-The white strangers did not support any tribal group for free.
+The white strangers did not support the tribal groups for free.
 In fact, the white strangers started demanding taxes (which included pieces of gold and prisoners of war) and total submission after victory.
-Any tribal group or community which failed to submit to the Europeans and pay taxes were wiped out.
+Any tribal group or community which failed to submit to European authority or refused to pay taxes, were wiped out.
 Sometimes the leaders of those communities were executed publicly as a form of warning to neighboring communities.
 Most communities in Africa were turned into concentration camps with European authorities in place.